OData/v3ProtocolDocument/OData.markdown

 An OData *resource* is anything in the model that can be addressed (an entity set, entity, property, or operation).

-Refer to the [CSDL specification][OData CSDL Specification] for more information on the data model.
+Refer to the [OData:CSDL][] for more information on the data model.

 ## 2.1 Annotations ##